Taliban bomb kills 14, wounds 145, despite hopes for Afghan pact

 The bomb exploded when the truck carrying it was stopped at a checkpoint outside the police station.
 It caused extensive damage with facades blown off buildings and a jumble of rubble and vehicles strewn around a huge crater.

-Deputy Interior Minister Khoshal Sadat said four of the 14 people killed were policemen and the rest were civilians while 92 of the 145 wounded were civilians.
+Four of the 14 people killed were policemen and the rest were civilians while 92 of the 145 wounded were civilians, Deputy Interior Minister Khoshal Sadat told a news conference.

-Separately, security forces conducted raids on two Islamic State hideouts in Kabul overnight, killing at least two militants and seizing a large quantity of explosives and bomb-making equipment, the National Directorate of Security (NDS) said.
-Three members of the security forces were also killed, an agency spokesman said.

-Editional reporting by Orooj Hakimi; Writing by Robert Birsel; Editing by Paul Tait and Mark Heinrich
+Editional reporting by Orooj Hakimi; Writing by Robert Birsel; Editing by Paul Tait, Mark Heinrich and Frances Kerry